Kirity/cicd-pieline-as-code-demo/README.md

 ### Step 1: create a connection to GitHub project

 To link the GitHub repository with the AWS CodePipeline, a connection with required persmission needs to be established beforehand.
-1. Go to AWS CodePipeline --> Settings(on the left pane) --> Connections
+1. Go to AWS CodePipeline --> Settings(on the left pane) --> Connections.
-2. In this page click on "Create pipeline" --> will present a new page
+2. In this page click on "Create pipeline" --> will present a new page.
-3. In this page "select the GitHub" as the provider
+3. In this page "select the GitHub" as the provider.
 4. Enter the connection name.
 Example "Your_name_GitHub_Connection" --> Click on "Connect to GitHub" --> this will redirect to a popup window.
 6. In the new window key in your GitHub credentials and allow access to all your GitHub projects(Also optionally you can give permission on only one project too).
 7. A new connection will be created between your account AWS and to your repos in GitHub.

-One completed successfully it looks as below
+One completed successfully it looks as below.

  ![image](https://user-images.githubusercontent.com/15073157/193419783-be140835-2a3b-45cf-acc5-11935cb9f59b.png)